OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Remediation

-URL schemes can be used for deep linking, which is a widespread and convenient method for launching a native mobile app via a link<sup>[3]</sup> and doesn't represent a risk by itself.
+URL schemes can be used for [deep linking](http://mobiledeeplinking.org "Mobile Deeplinking"), which is a widespread and convenient method for launching a native mobile app via a link and doesn't represent a risk by itself.

 Nevertheless data coming in through URL schemes which is processed by the app should be validated, as described in the test case "Testing Input Validation and Sanitization".